risk-first/website/introduction/Cadence.md

  - In [A Simple Scenario](A-Simple-Scenario) we looked at how risk pervades every goal we have in life, big or small.
 We saw that risk stems from the fact that our [Internal Model](Glossary#Internal-Model) of the world couldn't capture everything about reality, and so some things were down to chance.

  - In the [Development Process](Development-Process) we looked at how common software engineering conventions like Unit Testing, User Acceptance Testing and Integration could help us manage the risk of taking an idea to production, by _gradually_ introducing it to reality in stages.

+ - Then, generalizing the lessons of the Development Process article, we examined the idea that [Meeting Reality](Meeting-Reality) frequently helps flush out [Hidden Risks](Glossary#hidden-risk) and improve your [Internal Model](Glossary#Internal-Model).

  - In [It's All Risk Management](All-Risk-Management) we took a leap of faith:  Could _everything_ we do just be risk management?
 And we looked at the RAID log and thought that maybe it could be.